litedb-org/semantic-kernel/dotnet/src/VectorData/LiteDb/README.md

 When you need the connector to manage the database lifecycle, create the store with `LiteDbVectorStoreOptions`.
 The options surface supports supplying a database factory and a collection name prefix.

+Connection sources are considered in the following order: a configured `DatabaseFactory` is used first, then an existing `LiteDatabase` instance via `Database`, and finally the `ConnectionString` (or the embedded default when none is supplied).
+The `AutoCreateVectorIndexes` property is an alias for `AutoEnsureVectorIndex` so that existing configuration snippets continue to work unchanged.

 ```csharp
 var options = new LiteDbVectorStoreOptions
 {